ut8uu/U2.Suite.Python/Sources/U2.Suite/README.md

 The solution can work under any OS supporting the Puthon language.

 ## RIG Emulator

 The RIG Emulator has a native support under the posix operating systems (Linux, OSx) Unfortunately, there is no native support of file descriptors under the Windows, so you have to install the com0com software to prepare the infrastructure for the emulator.

 Once installed, the com0com software creates two pairs of virtual ports.
-You can use any pair or create a new one.
+You can use any existing pair or create a new one.
+Please note, that in case of using port names in form CNCxx you have to add \\.\ prefix to that name.

 Open the rig\emulators\EmulatorBase.py and make the following changes:
 - Set the port name on the right pane as a value for the WINDOWS_MASTER_COM_PORT constant.
 - Set the port name on the left pane as a value for the WINDOWS_LISTENER_COM_PORT constant.